 Suppose you're a marketing manager for a small residential plumbing business that seeks to expand its local customer base through a local direct mail campaign.
 You might first ask yourself who would be most responsive to a mailed advertisement for residential plumbing services - local homeowners, property management companies, and landlords.
 You then consult with a mailing list vendor to generate and purchase a mailing list that targets local members of this audience.

 With your mailing list ready, you decide on a postcard for your campaign's mailer.
-You create press-ready artwork for your mailer that meets USPS requirements for direct mail advertising.
+You create press ready artwork for your mailer that meets USPS requirements for direct mail advertising.
 You then consult with a printing company to place an order for postcards with direct mail services.
-The printing company's prepress team inspects the artwork to ensure that it can be printed and mailed while their mailing team processes your mailing list for ink jetting.
+The printing company's prepress team inspects the artwork to ensure that it can be printed and mailed while their mailing team processes your mailing list for inkjetting.
 Once the postcards are printed, the mailing team inkjets the recipient addresses from the mailing list onto each postcard before they are transported to USPS for delivery by mail.

-Several key elements must be carefully managed for a direct mail campaign to be successful.
+Several key elements must be carefully managed in order for a direct mail campaign to be successful.
 The quality of the mailing list, artwork, printing, and the timing of the campaign itself are all critical.
 Oversights can lead to costly mistakes.
 What's more, direct mail is not for everyone.
 Knowing who most commonly uses direct mail as well as how they use it will help you decide if direct mail services are right for your marketing plan.

-Any business that sells a product, offers a service or fulfills a need can potentially benefit from direct mail advertising.
+Any business that sells a product, offers a service, or fulfills a need can potentially benefit from direct mail advertising.

 Knowing more about direct mail's methods as well as their pros and cons will help you maximize your direct mail campaign's return on investment (ROI).